 Mechanism of action monalizumab

-• PACIFIC-9: AstraZeneca initiated a Phase 3 clinical trial, PACIFIC-9, evaluating durvalumab (anti-PD-L1) in combination with monalizumab (anti-NKG2A) or AstraZeneca’s oleclumab (anti-CD73) in patients with unresectable, Stage III non small cell lung cancer (NSCLC) who have not progressed following definitive platinum-based concurrent chemoradiation therapy.
-Learn more about PACIFIC-9.
+PACIFIC-9: clinical trial evaluating durvalumab (anti-PD-L1) in combination with monalizumab (anti-NKG2A) or AstraZeneca’s oleclumab (anti-CD73) in patients with unresectable, Stage III non small cell lung cancer (NSCLC) who have not progressed following definitive platinum-based concurrent chemoradiation therapy.

-• A Phase 2 clinical study, NeoCOAST-2, that includes a treatment arm with durvalumab in combination with chemotherapy and monalizumab in resectable, early-stage NSCLC.
+NeoCOAST-2: clinical study that includes a treatment arm with durvalumab in combination with chemotherapy and monalizumab in resectable, early-stage NSCLC.

 See the full list of ongoing trials with monalizumab in the Clinical Trials Appendix.